Kwidzyn: Interbellum and World War II

 Nazi Germany co-formed the Einsatzgruppe V in the town, which then entered several Polish cities, including Grudziądz, Ciechanów, Łomża and Siedlce, to commit various atrocities against Poles during the German invasion of Poland, which started World War II.
 Many Poles expelled from German-occupied Poland were deported to forced labour in the town's vicinity.
 The Germans also operated a subcamp of the Stutthof concentration camp in the town.
+One of the main contact points of the intelligence of the Pomeranian District of the Union of Armed Struggle and Home Army was based in the town.
 On 21 January at approximately 16:00, a surprising order came to evacuvate the civilians westwards towards Chojnice.
 When the Red Army invaded East Prussia at least 95% of the citizens of Marienwerder were speaking German as their mother tongue, and therefore they feared the atrocities committed to the German population.
 A majority of them left the city but not all arrived save territory alive.
 Those which stayed were robbed, raped and eventually murdered by the Red Army.
 On 30 January the town was captured by the Red Army.
 The Red Army established a war hospital in the town for 20,000 people.
 The town center was burned and pillaged by Soviet soldiers.
 In the course of 1945 the city was emptied of the last German inhabitants.

 Meanwhile, large parts of the inner city were sacked.
 Since then, Polish newcomers from Poland and Lithuania repopulated the town and its environments.
 The Lutheran ecclesiastical buildings were handed over to the Catholic Church.